mvolkmann/blog/src/swift/SwiftPackageManager.md

 - Sources

-  - {PackageName}
+  - {package-name}

+    This directory holds all the package source files and resources such as `.xcassets` files
+    for the main target.
+    If the package defines multiple targets,
+    there will be a separate directory under `Sources for each.

-    - {PackageName}.swift
+    - {package-name}.swift

       This is the starting point of the code.

 - Tests

-  - {PackageName}Tests
+  - {package-name}Tests

+    This directory holds unit test and integration test source files for the main target that use the XCTest framework.
+    If the package defines multiple targets,
+    there will be a separate directory under `Tests` for each.

-    - {PackageName}Tests.swift
+    - {package-name}Tests.swift

-      This contains unit test code that uses XCTest.
+      This is an example unit test file.

-Items that should be accessible must be marked as `public`.
+Items such as classes, structs, enums, properties, methods, and functions that should be accessible outside of the package must be marked as `public`.
-Note that default memberwise initializers in structs are not `public`, so it is necessary to add `public` initializers.
+Default memberwise initializers in structs are not `public`, so it is necessary to add `public` initializers.

 ## Manifest File

 The file `Package.swift` is the package manifest.
-It includes:
+It contains Swift code the creates a `Package` object.
+The `Package` initializer is passed the following arguments:

-- the package name
+- `name`: the package name
-- the platforms where it runs (defaults to all?)
+- `platforms`: an optional array of platforms identifiers that describe the operating systems and versions where the package can run.
+  If this is omitted, does it default to running on all platforms?
   (ex. `[.iOS(.v13)]`)
-- the products it defines (executables and libraries)
-- its dependencies
-- the targets it creates
+- `products`: an array of executables`and`libraries` that the package produces
+- `dependencies`: an array of packages on which this package depends
+- `targets`: an array of targets this package produces

 This file takes the place of having a `.xcodeproj` file as is present in applications.